-For more information on the same business test, see sections 165-13 and 165-210 of the ITAA 1997 and Taxation Ruling TR 1999/9.
+For more information on the same business test, see sections 165-13 and 165-210 of ITAA 1997, Taxation Ruling TR 1999/9 and Draft Taxation Ruling TR 2006 D/4.

 Tax losses

 Show at Q the amount of tax losses carried forward to later income years for which the head company must satisfy the same business test to utilise these losses.